'Ndrangheta: Power structure

-At least since the 1950s, the chiefs of the 'Ndrangheta locali have met regularly near the Sanctuary of Our Lady of Polsi in the municipality of San Luca during the September Feast.
-These annual meetings, known as the crimine, have traditionally served as a forum to discuss future strategies and settle disputes among the locali.
-The assembly exercises weak supervisory powers over the activities of all 'Ndrangheta groups.
-Strong emphasis was placed on the temporary character of the position of the crimine boss.
-A new representative was elected at each meeting.
-Far from being the "boss of bosses," the capo crimine actually has comparatively little authority to interfere in family feuds or to control the level of interfamily violence.
+Since at least the 1950s, chiefs of 'Ndrangheta locali have reportedly convened regularly near the Sanctuary of Our Lady of Polsi in San Luca during the September Feast.
+These annual gatherings, known as the crimine, have traditionally provided a forum for discussing future strategies and resolving disputes among locali.
+The assembly exercises limited supervisory authority over the activities of all 'Ndrangheta groups.
+Emphasis is placed on the temporary nature of the crimine boss's position, with a new representative elected at each meeting.
+Contrary to the "boss of bosses" concept, the capo crimine is believed to possess relatively limited power to intervene in family conflicts or regulate inter-family violence.

-At these meetings, every boss "must give account of all the activities carried out during the year and of all the most important facts taking place in his territory such as kidnappings, homicides, etc." The historical preeminence of the San Luca family is such that every new group or locale must obtain its authorization to operate and every group belonging to the 'Ndrangheta, "still has to deposit a small percentage of illicit proceeds to the principale of San Luca in recognition of the latter's primordial supremacy."
+During these meetings, each boss is expected to "give account of all the activities carried out during the year and of all the most important facts taking place in his territory such as kidnappings, homicides, etc." The historical prominence of the San Luca family is such that any new group or locale is reportedly required to obtain authorization from San Luca to operate.
+Furthermore, each 'Ndrangheta group "still has to deposit a small percentage of illicit proceeds to the principale of San Luca in recognition of the latter's primordial supremacy".